 September is polycystic ovary syndrome (PCOS) month, making September a great time to shine a light on this disorder that affects 1 in 10 women and discuss the connection between gluten and PCOS.
 This post may contain affiliate links.
 Please see my disclosures.

 A lot of women suffering from PCOS swear by a gluten-free diet.
-On top of that, a lot of holistic doctors and nutrition experts say the gluten-free diet can lessen or even reverse many of the painful symptoms associated with PCOS.
+On top of that, many holistic doctors and nutrition experts say the gluten-free diet can lessen or even reverse many painful symptoms associated with PCOS.

 In this article, I set out to determine if there’s a connection between gluten and PCOS and wanted to understand if there is any science behind this association.